MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceinitsetdevicetype.md

       If you are writing a UMDF driver, you  must modify your driver's INF file or make registry changes to specify a device type.
 For more information about using the registry, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563759">Setting Device Object Registry Properties During Installation</a>.

-The following code example indicates that a device is a serial device.</p>